The Australian Economy

 Australia hasn’t had a recession – in the widely used sense of two or more consecutive quarters of negative real GDP growth – since 1991.
 Since then, Australia’s ranking among nations in terms of per capita GDP has risen from 22nd to, in the last four years, either 12th or 13th, behind only the United States, Norway, Switzerland and a number of other smaller states which are predominantly either oil producers or financial centres.
 Australia’s economic performance reflects a combination of luck and management – the relative importance and quality of which have varied significantly from time to time.
 Monitoring the performance of and analysing the prospects for the Australian economy has been the major part of my ‘day job’ since I completed my university degree in 1979.

-Managing the BudgetAustralian Society and Politics, Economic Policies, The Australian Economy | 23rd June 2022
+Managing the BudgetAustralian Society and Politics, Economic Policies, Economic Video, The Australian Economy | 9th August 2022

 Presentation to the John Howard Prime Ministerial Library’s 2022 Annual Conference on the theme “Analysing the crises within the Howard Government era and their management”, on 23rd June 2022

-Who is a better economic manager?Australian Society and Politics, News, Recent Media Interview, The Australian Economy | 21st May 2022
+Treasurer’s Ministerial Statement on the EconomyAustralian Society and Politics, Economic Policies, News, Recent Media Interview, The Australian Economy | 31st July 2022

 Saul talks to Laura Tingle, Chief Political Correspondent for ABC-TV’s flagship current affairs program “7:30”, about the Treasurer’s Ministerial Statement on the Economy on 28th July.

 Consumer prices surge to 21-year highEconomic Policies, News, Recent Media Interview, The Australian Economy | 27th July 2022